-Mr. Danyluk is party to an Employment Agreement with the Corporation, dated effective as of March 16, 2012 and which extends indefinitely, unless terminated by either party in accordance with the terms of the agreement.
+Mr. Busch-Howell is party to an Employment Agreement with the Corporation, dated effective as of October 4, 2022 and which extends indefinitely, unless terminated by either party in accordance with the terms of the agreement.

-Under such Employment Agreement, Mr. Danyluk receives an annual salary (the "CD Annual Salary") of \$210,000, is entitled to receive an annual bonus (the "CD Annual Bonus") of up to 175% of his annual salary (provided he meets the required employment and performance criteria), is entitled to participate in all employee benefit plans including the Savings Plan, shall be provided with parking, shall be entitled to four weeks of paid vacation per year, shall be reimbursed for all travel and other expenses reasonably incurred in the performance of his duties on behalf of the Corporation and shall have his monthly dues in a health and fitness club paid.
+Under such Employment Agreement, Mr. Busch-Howell receives an annual salary (the "JBH Annual Salary") of \$230,000, is entitled to receive an annual bonus (the "JBH Annual Bonus") of up to 175% of his annual salary (provided he meets the required employment and performance criteria), is entitled to participate in all employee benefit plans including the Savings Plan, shall be provided with parking, shall be entitled to four weeks of paid vacation per year, shall be reimbursed for all travel and other expenses reasonably incurred in the performance of his duties on behalf of the Corporation and shall have his monthly dues in a health and fitness club paid.

-The CD Annual Bonus is in the discretion of the Board of Directors having regard to the recommendations of the President and Chief Executive Officer and the Compensation Committee and is predicated upon the achievement of certain objectives as described above under the heading "Annual Incentive Bonus".
+The JBH Annual Bonus is in the discretion of the Board of Directors having regard to the recommendations of the President and Chief Executive Officer and the Compensation Committee and is predicated upon the achievement of certain objectives as described above under the heading "Annual Incentive Bonus".

-Mr. Danyluk's employment with the Corporation may be terminated by the Board of Directors at any time, without notice, for just cause.
-If the termination is for any other reason except just cause, normal retirement or permanent incapacity, the Corporation will pay to Mr. Danyluk a lump sum payment equivalent to the CD Annual Salary.
+Mr. Busch-Howell's employment with the Corporation may be terminated by the Board of Directors at any time, without notice, for just cause.
+If the termination is for any other reason except just cause, normal retirement or permanent incapacity, the Corporation will pay to Mr. Busch-Howell a lump sum payment equivalent to the JBH Annual Salary.

-In the event of an unsolicited change of control of the Corporation, should, within 90 days following such change of control, Mr. Danyluk be terminated without cause or should Mr. Danyluk voluntarily resign, he shall be paid a lump sum payment equal to 1.5 times the CD Annual Salary.
+In the event of an unsolicited change of control of the Corporation, should, within 90 days following such change of control, Mr. Busch-Howell be terminated without cause or should Mr. Busch-Howell voluntarily resign, he shall be paid a lump sum payment equal to 1.5 times the JBH Annual Salary.
 An unsolicited change of control is generally defined as an event(s) in which control of 50% or more of the voting securities are transferred to a third-party pursuant to transaction(s) which have not been approved of or recommended by a majority of the independent directors of the Corporation.

-The CD Annual Salary is to be reviewed annually and may be increased at the discretion of the Board of Directors upon recommendation of the President and Chief Executive Officer of the Corporation.
-The CD Annual Salary was last increased on July 1, 2017.
-Effective April 1, 2020, Mr. Danyluk voluntarily took a 10% reduction in salary until such time as industry conditions improve.
+The JBH Annual Salary is to be reviewed annually and may be increased at the discretion of the Board of Directors upon recommendation of the President and Chief Executive Officer of the Corporation.
+The JBH Annual Salary was last increased on January 1, 2023.